The Translational Science of Rare Diseases

 Contact

-Coordinating office of the German research networks on rare diseases
+Coordinating office of the German Research Networks on Rare Diseases

-Friedrich-Baur-Institute, Department of Neurology
+Friedrich Baur Institute at the Department of Neurology

 Prof. Dr. Thomas Klopstock